-Secure Cloud is a project within the Massachusetts Open Cloud (MOC) that will leverage cryptography and secure hardware to provide guarantees about the state of resources within the cloud.
+Secure Cloud is a project within the Mass Open Cloud (MOC) that will leverage cryptography and secure hardware to provide guarantees about the state of resources within the cloud.
 It will provide a robust, available bare-metal framework upon which clients can build their infrastructure with ‘mechanisms’ in place for them to meet their specific security requirements.
 In the event of a national disaster, nodes in the cloud can be rapidly and securely reclaimed and reprovisioned into an isolated environment to be used for disaster response.

 The aim is to rapidly allocate and deallocate physical machines while providing assurance that the machines booted, and remain, in a known good state.
 These machines will be provided in clusters, which remain isolated from the general cloud and can rapidly scale up or down depending on demand.
 This provides infrastructure which is amenable to handling security critical computing in an open cloud setting.